rio-rishabh/multiDomain-Quiz/README.md

-QuizMaster: Learn and Play India
+MultiDomainQuiz: Learn and Play India
 Description
-QuizMaster is an iOS application designed to enhance your knowledge about various domains in India.
+MultiDomainQuiz is an iOS application designed to enhance your knowledge about various domains in India.
 It provides an engaging platform for learning and testing your knowledge in a quiz format.

 Compatibility
 iOS 13 and above